Don't push nuclear-armed Russia into a corner, says Lukashenko | Law-Order

 Its latest troop movements have raised concern in Kyiv and the West that Lukashenko may be about to commit his army to support Russia's faltering war effort.
 Political analysts say that is an unappealing option for him but that he may not be in a position to refuse if Russian President Vladimir Putin demands it.

 Belarus depends on Russia politically and economically, and Putin's support helped Lukashenko survive mass pro-democracy protests in 2020.
 Lukashenko crushed the demonstrations and all leading opposition figures have been jailed or forced to flee abroad.
-(Writing by Mark Trevelyan; Editing by Kevin Liffey)
+(Writing by Mark Trevelyan; Editing by Kevin Liffey and Gareth Jones)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)